Made with recycled materials: Bell chair

 Konstantin was trained as a cabinet maker before studying Design at the Royal College of Art in London and is now based in Berlin.
 His work is characterised by careful research into the history of art, design, architecture and his passion for technology and materials.

-Pre-order the Bell chair and receive complimentary delivery in New Zealand.
+Purchase the Bell chair and receive complimentary delivery in New Zealand.